The ultimate guide to contract summaries

 Contract summaries are commonly used during contract reviews (they are very commonly used within red flag reviews) and negotiations, or when working on lower value contracts.
 A contract summary is used to highlight the most crucial information involved in the agreement and identifies any significant risks.
 In this way, they often help the legal team or involved parties to identify outdated or incorrect clauses.
 They can also be sent to business users or clients to clarify and answer their contractual queries, providing key data around post-signature agreements and ensuring that terms and conditions are always met.

-Contract summaries can be created for most types of contract, including ones related to employment, purchasing, and service agreements.
+Contract summaries can be created for most types of contracts, including ones related to employment, purchasing, and service agreements.
 They can also be utilised by anyone connected to the contract, such as signing parties, customers, and other business departments.

 It can be daunting, when dealing with a significant and lengthy contract, to know where to start when creating a contract summary.
 While legal technology can make this process automated (or at the minimum, much quicker), it can be incredibly challenging to know if you’re including the right and most relevant content.